emnoigi1452/SealWatch/README.md

 ## SealWatch - An API to control custom event listeners

 ***What is this?*** This is a plugin I decided to code while I was bored the other day.
-It helps to register custom event listeners without having to use Java code.
+It helps to register custom event listeners through the use of external scripts.

-For instance, you could use <a href="https://github.com/PlaceholderAPI/Javascript-Expansion">Javascript-Expansion</a> by clip to create custom event listeners
+For instance, you could use <a href="https://github.com/PlaceholderAPI/Javascript-Expansion">Javascript-Expansion</a> by clip to create custom event listeners with this plugin.

 ***P/S: All the code samples are made with Javascript-Expansion***